andres-lowrie/human/format/README.md

 ### args

-Args is shorthand for _flags_ and _options_, each command defines its own set of arguments as needed.
+Args is shorthand for _flags_ and _options_, each format defines its own set of arguments as needed.
 We should strive to make arguments optional when possible to keep the calling pattern simple.

 ### format

-Formats are what each command represent, they are broken up as such
+Formats are what human is translating to and from

 @TODO make a website out of the markdown files , parse and load man pages